AIFF's technical committee yet to decide on technical director | Goal.com

 The All India Football Federation’s (AIFF) technical committee meeting chaired by former India international Shyam Thapa deliberated on the shortlisted candidates for the appointment of the Technical Director, but refrained from making any appointment.

-Instead, it is understood that the four candidates namely Jorge Castelo, Gaioz Darsadze, Doru Isac and Scott O’Donnell will be asked to submit a presentation before the committee, before a final call is taken.
+Instead, it is understood that the four candidates namely Jorge Castelo, Gaioz Darsadze and Doru Isac will be asked to submit a presentation before the committee, before a final call is taken.

 “We will have a chat with all the shortlisted candidates to understand their vision, and objective.
 The process will be completed within the next fortnight," Thapa stated.